-Kayak fishing is increasing in popularity because they are much less expensive than boats, and are much easier to load up and take to the lake, and does not require you to have a truck in order to transport it.
+Kayak fishing is increasing in popularity because they are much less expensive than boats, are much easier to load up and take to the lake, and do not require you to have a truck in order to transport it.
 While you get the advantage of not having to have a full-size boat to get out on the lake and fish more spots, you do lose some of the luxuries like capacity for more than a single seat, and things like Livewell’s that you would normally find in a fishing boat.

 Do kayaks come with Livewell’s?
 Unfortunately, no, kayaks do not come standard with Livewell’s, when you buy one.
 While kayaks do have storage bins in them, if you want an actual Livewell in your kayak, you would have to put it in yourself after you buy the kayak.
 There are however, many different ways you can add one into your kayak, and it really isn’t that hard if you are somewhat handy.
-We are going to take a look at some options for you, and answer some questions you might have.
+We are going to take a look at some options for you and answer some questions you might have.

 Can You Build Your Own?

 The only way for you to have a real Livewell is to build your own, but fear not!
 We have the perfect video that not only goes into some simple terminology but also shows you how to build a real working Livewell into your kayak, with electric motor and piping for freshwater.
 This video basically walks you through how to pipe your own Livewell in, but you will have to modify your kayak in order to do it.

 How Long Will Fish Or Bait Last

 Fish on average will stay alive for about 8 hours in a normal Livewell.
 Depending on the type of Livewell you add to your kayak, you can have fish stay fresh and alive for 4 to 6 hours if you do the actual plumbing like the video above.
 If you go the cooler route, and you do not push freshwater in, you could only be looking at a 3 to 4-hour lifespan for your fish or bait.